oci-oke-workshop-il/oci-cloudnative-internal/Lab Guide/LAB 8 - Monitoring the deployment/README.md

 - **Metrics** – Measure system health and performance
 - **Traces** – Track requests across services

-Together, these provide deep visibility into your deployment and help with proactive troubleshooting and optimization.
+Together, these provide deep visibility into your deployment and help with proactive troubleshooting and optimization

 > ✅ **Pre-requisites**: Ensure **OCI CLI** and **Kubectl** are installed and configured.